Concept | Statistics cards for fit curves and distributions#

 ../../_images/QQplot.png

-We can also fit a bivariate normal (or Joint normal) distribution to two variables that are jointly distributed, or we can visualize the 2-dimensional kernel density estimate (or 2D KDE) plot, by using the 2D Fit Distribution card.
+You can also fit a bivariate normal (or joint normal) distribution to two variables that are jointly distributed.
+Alternatively, you can visualize the 2-dimensional kernel density estimate (or 2D KDE) plot by using the 2D Fit Distribution card.

 ../../_images/2dKDEplot.png